LWFlouisa/PinPalette/PalettePortfolio/UploadedFairyOriginalPalette.md

 ---
 layout: post
-title: "Uploaded Fairy Palette Original:
+title: "Uploaded Fairy Palette Original"
 ---
 The original color palette I used for the storyboard version: